EV1753

 BD Rating – Difficulty ** – Enjoyment ****

 Greetings from Kolkata.
-I quite friendly puzzle from Dada this Sunday that I enjoyed solving and now I present to you a full review of his puzzle.
-Hope to have your valuable feedback and comments.
-Continue reading “ST 3366 (Full Review)”
+An excellent and straightforward puzzle from Dada this Sunday that I enjoyed solving and thereafter writing a full review of his puzzle for your kind perusal and valuable feedback.
+Continue reading “ST 3375 (Full Review)”

 + – + – + – + – + – + – + – + – + – +

-14a and 14d clues and I have hinted half.
-I will try and give a nudge or two if you ask.
+We have 14a and 14d clues today and I have hinted half.
+I hope you find the checkers to reach the end, but I will try to give a nudge if asked.

 + – + – + – + – + – + – + – +

-For me, and I stress for me,© Dada back to (very) quirky – seven anagrams (one partial), one lurker (reversed), and one homophone, all in a symmetric 32 clues; with 16 hints ‘sprinkled’ throughout the grid you should/might be able to get some of the checkers to enable the solving of the unhinted clues.
+For me, and I stress for me,© Dada symmetrically not so friendly today with two long ‘uns, six anagrams with five partials (I might have mis-counted), two lurkers (don’t forget the ‘if all else fails . . . ‘), and no homophones, all in an symmetric 28 clues; with 14 hints ‘sprinkled’ throughout the grid you should/might be able to get some of the checkers to enable the solving of the unhinted clues.
 I hope you have your Crimson Tomes at hand!

 Remember that Reading the Hints before commenting can be beneficial!